 Bus Rapid Transit (BRT)

 The idea of BRT was put forward to use buses in order to imitate light rail services.
-However, in North America, two factors have so far limited the full development of this concept: 1) the inadequate deployment of several projects due to an approach favouring lower costs over high quality, efficient solutions; and 2) limitations in bus capacity that make it difficult for them to provide the same level of service as rail solutions.
+However, in many countries, two factors have so far limited the full development of this concept: 1) the inadequate deployment of several projects due to an approach favouring lower costs over high quality, efficient solutions; and 2) limitations in bus capacity that make it difficult for them to provide the same level of service as rail solutions.

 But first, let’s adequately define the notion of BRT because the term has been much abused.
 According to the official industry standard, BRT is:1,2